- Torn between Ryobi and DeWalt tools?

 Most of their models are modernized – Bluetooth capable and double as chargers.

-Who makes better jobsite radios?
+Who makes a better jobsite radio?

 DeWalt.
 Tried and tested.

-Which is best for DIYers?
+What brand is best for DIYers?

 Ryobi was introduced with the intent of giving homeowners a more targeted and accessible tool line, making it perfect for DIYers.